UCEAP Scholarship FAQs

 6. If you receive a scholarship, you may be required to write a thank you note to the donor or donors who supported your scholarship.

 The award selections will be primarily based on academic merit and integration of a selected UCEAP program into a student’s academic and career goals, as demonstrated in a personal statement.
 Students with financial need or who are traditionally under-represented in UCEAP programs should include the impact these elements have had on their decision to study abroad.
-Under-represented students include those who have transferred to UC from a California community college or state university, veterans, first-generation college students, participants on year-long programs, STEM (Science, Technology, Engineering, and Math) majors, and students on programs where the majority of classes are taught in a language other than English.
+Under-represented students include those who have transferred to UC from a community college, veterans, first-generation college students, participants on year-long programs, and students on programs where the majority of classes are taught in a language other than English.

 Q: Are international students or graduate students eligible for UCEAP Scholarships?